 Where is the National Museum of the Middle Ages?

-The museum is located in Paris’s Latin Quarter, in what was the Hôtel de Cluny, hence it is also referred to as the Musée de Cluny.
+The museum is located in Paris’s Latin Quarter (5th arrondissement), in what was the Hôtel de Cluny, hence the Musée de Cluny.
 The building is said to be the most outstanding extant example of civic architecture from Paris’s medieval period.
 The museum takes up the south east corner of the intersection of Boulevards Saint-Germain and Saint-Michel.
 The entrance to the museum is located on 28 rue Du Sommerard.
 You can find the exact location on our Interactive Map of Archaeology and History Points of Interest in France >>